 Creating a digital citizenship collection for GVRL, as a way to help teachers fulfill this new requirement has been an important project.
 I wanted to make sure that all grade levels had some content covering this topic, but also that the nine elements of digital citizenship were weaved in as much as possible.
 The elements of digital citizenship are meant to help promote the principles of respecting yourself and others, educating and connecting with others and protecting yourself while using technology.

 Many great GVRL titles tie in nicely to these principles which can help teachers easily cover digital citizenship in their classroom.
 For elementary-age students, learning how to exchange information, and doing so appropriately, is extremely important.
+Let’s Find Out!
+Computer Science series by Britannica Educational Publishing addresses cybersecurity and teaches readers about the importance of safeguarding their information when using the internet.
+This series also covers different types of computers and how they can help facilitate scientific breakthroughs, improved communication and more.
 PowerKids Press has a wonderful series called, Core Skills and one of the titles in the series, Sharing Digital Media, covers all the different kinds of media and digital tools kids can use to share their information online as well as the correct and safe ways to use those tools.

 For middle and high school students, understanding digital issues is imperative in how students make good choices in the face of growing digital problems such as online addiction and predators.
+One of Reference Point Press’ newest titles, Sharing Posts: The Spread of Fake News, covers the rise of the Internet and how it has changed the ways news is reported and consumed.
+Fake news is spread through email and social media and into the hands of young adults who may or may not know how to correctly fact check the information.
 Reference Point Press offers a series of comprehensive titles in this area of digital citizenship with their series, Digital Issues.
 The series covers many of the issues older students need to be educated in like online entertainment, how to protect your privacy and the laws of the digital world.

 With technology changing every day, it’s no surprise that like the real world—which has its own set of citizenship standards—that the digital world also adopts some of its own.
-Teachers can find easy ways to embrace these new digital world standards and how to incorporate them into their lessons with the use of the digital citizenship collections on GVRL.
+Teachers can find easy ways to embrace these new digital world standards and how to incorporate them into their lessons with the use of the digital citizenship student and professional development collections on GVRL.

 Ask about the digital citizenship collections or request a quote by contacting your Gale Representative.